zhangzyjoy/Code-for-manuscript-revision-stage/README.md

 All of the five main modules of the proposed method, **PFxTDSO**, **FxTDO in rotational** subsystem, **NLSMAC**, **FxTDO in translational** subsystem, and **PFxTDFC**, can be verified via **numerical simulation** by running the **MATLAB scripts / Simulink models** in folder 'Code For Simulation'. <br/><br/>

 **Testing the code** : <br/>
 1. Download the code package and unzip 'Code For Simulation' to arbitrary path.
-THen guide to the directory "/Code For Simulation".<br/>
+Then guide to the directory "/Code For Simulation".<br/>
 2. Run "/Code For Simulation/init_sim_paper_scenario.m" to initialize the parameters and states.<br/>
 3. Run "/Code For Simulation/run_sim_paper_scenario.slx" to run the simulation model.
 Check if the simulation time is set as 30s (default).
 Check the solver in configuration parameters setting and choose fixed-step ode4 solver (default).<br/>
 5. Run "/Code For Simulation/plot_sim_paper_scenario.m" to plot the simulation results.<br/>